typelevel/typelevel.github.com/posts/2018-05-09-designing-a-tagless-final-app.md

   } yield a + b
 ```

-The above implementation makes use of a `for-comprehention` which is a sintactic sugar for `flatMap` and `map`, so all we need is a `Monad[F]` instance because we also need an `Applicative[F]` instance for `bar`, otherwise we could just use a `FlatMap[F]` instance.
+The above implementation makes use of a `for-comprehention` which is a syntactic sugar for `flatMap` and `map`, so all we need is a `Monad[F]` instance because we also need an `Applicative[F]` instance for `bar`, otherwise we could just use a `FlatMap[F]` instance.

 ### Final thoughts

 I think we got quite far with all these abstractions, giving us the change to write clean and elegant code in a pure functional programming style, but there's more.
-Other topics that should be worth mention but might require a blog post on their own are:
+Other topics worth mentioning that might require a blog post on their own are:

 - Dependency Injection
   + Tagless Final + implicits (MTL style) enables DI in an elegant way.